IVF13/java-project-lvl3/README.md

         numberSchema.isValid("lol"); //true

         numberSchema.required(); //adds a check if the input contains an instance of Integer
+        //When using other options without including "required",
+        //the validator returns true on all data types,
+        // but submits a data type that belongs to the schema for validation.

         numberSchema.isValid("lol"); //false
         stringSchema.isValid(null); //false
         stringSchema.isValid(new ArrayList<>()); //false